Contents of this article:

-Filtering your reflection by tags is a useful tool to search or filter Reflections in your reflections library.
-You can tag individual Reflections with certain labels that relate to that piece of footage.
-Reflections can then be filtered by a tag to quickly and easily find particular Reflections.
+Filtering your reflection by tags is a useful tool to search for reflections in your Reflections library.
+You can tag individual reflections with certain labels that relate to that observation.
+Reflections can then be filtered by a tag to quickly find particular reflections.

-Under the Reflections tab along with the top menu.
-This is your personal Reflections library.
+You can find your Reflections library by clicking the Reflections tab in the navigation pane on the left of your platform page.
 Here you will see all of the reflections that you have created and those that others have shared with you.

-Once you start to have a collection, it can be useful to be able to filter this library to view specific reflections.
-Filtering can be done by organisation (useful if you're in a wider network of schools), by user (to see all the clips that a certain colleague/s has shared with you), and by tag (to see reflections that have been labelled with a specific tag).
+Once you have a collection of reflections, it can be useful to filter your library to view specific reflections.
+Filtering can be done by organisation (useful if you're in a wider network of schools/organisations), by user (to see all the clips that a certain colleague/s has shared with you), and by tag (to see reflections that have been labelled with a specific tag).

-To tag a reflection click the tag icon on the reflection under your reflections library.
+To tag a reflection, click the three horizontal line icon on the reflection in your Reflections library.
+Then click Tags.

 Within this following menu, you can:

-1) change the permission of the public tags.
+Change the permission of the public tags.
 (Only the owner of the reflection has the ability to change this permission.
-If you are looking at the tags of a reflection that has been shared with you, you won't see this element.)
+If you are looking at tags of a reflection that has been shared with you, you won't see this element.)